galacticcouncil/HydraDX-crowdloan-ui/README.md

 # Basilisk crowdloan dashboard

 Dashboard allowing to contribute into crowdloan, track rewards and race.
-React app connected to the Kusama node and Subsquid query node.
+React app connected to the Polkadot node and Subsquid query node.

 ## Develop